ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 ### Dispersed Settings and Mapping

 And what about defining the index settings and mappings in the model itself?
-Again, you have to reverse engineer the elasticsearch structure to the Tire's own DSL, only to make Tire generate the structure you want (and already know).
+Again, you have to reverse engineer the elasticsearch structure to the Tire's own DSL in order to do that, but the real design problem here is that you should be allowed to design an optimized index structure that may be completely different from the DB/model structure.

-Anyway, I would rather prefer to have settings and mappings for all indices in one single file.
-That would allow a less polluted models on one end, and a centralized file to control all the elasticsearch indices on the other end.
-A centralized file would allow also to easily reuse common properties.
+That suggests that the index structure should play an application-global role, rather than a local-model role, so you should be allowed to manage the index/indices centrally, in a single application-wide file, instead of being forced to manage that at the model level.
+And besides the design advantage, a central file would also allow less polluted models and easy sharing of common properties among different models.

-> Flex generates for you the mapping defaults that keep into considerataion also parent/child relations.
+> Flex allows you to map any DB structure to any index structure.
+It generates for you the mapping defaults that keep into consideration also parent/child relations and properties you may define in your models.
 However you can fine-tune them in a central `YAML` file (a sort of `database.yml` for indices).

 ### Funny Defaults

 Then you have that funny defaults for index and type that will generate one index per model, each index populated by one single type.
-That doesn't look like a basic default for an average application, does it?
+That reiterate the design problem outlined above for settings and mappings.
+Besides, that defaults don't look like a basic defaults for an average application.
 Perhaps a simple and basic "one index per app, one type per model" default would do for most apps, and that's similar to the familiar concept "one DB per app, one table per model".

 > Flex defaults to the "one index per app, one type per model", which seems a good start for most apps.
 However, if your particular app needs to split apart the index or manage the indices dynamically, it's just a matter of adding a simple declaration in the model.